-As the top caregivers Kansas City families rely on for in-home care as well as educational resources, we have outlined the four stages of COPD below for your understanding, in conjunction with the guidelines from the Lung Institute on steps you should take to ensure your senior loved one continues to be as healthy as possible.
+Providers of the top senior care Overland Park families rely on for in-home care as well as educational resources, we have outlined the four stages of COPD below for your understanding, in conjunction with the guidelines from the Lung Institute on steps you should take to ensure your senior loved one continues to be as healthy as possible.

 Stage 1: Mild COPD

 For the duration of this phase, it might not even be noticeable that there is a problem apart from living with some coughing and mucus, and minor breathing limitations when performing everyday tasks.
 While the symptoms may feel minor, it’s important for the individual to see the physician as soon as possible, so that if a COPD diagnosis is confirmed, a treatment plan can be established.
 The health care provider may prescribe medications as well as lifestyle changes – especially quitting smoking, following a healthy diet plan, and exercising.
 Alternative treatment suggestions, such as acupuncture, chiropractic care, and cellular therapy, might also be tried.